benhowell/benhowell.github.com/_drafts/the-hero-programmer-and-the-truth.md

 <br/>

 #### Conclusion
 There are far easier ways to safeguard your business systems against failure than to employ a superhero programmer.
 Transition your software ecosystem to a safe, documented, process driven and tested environment.
-Task new software engineers with studying and understanding this material when they arrive as a part of your induction process and task employed engineers with creating and maintaining this ecosystem.
+Task new software engineers with studying and understanding this material when they arrive as a part of their induction process and task employed engineers with creating and maintaining this ecosystem.
 The sad truth is, competent and professional systems engineers may never be recognised for their intellectual talent because they never have to save the day against disaster due to their thorough planning and risk averse practices.
-Therefore, your true superhero programmers are the ones that set your business on the path to Reliability, Availability and Serviceability.
+Your true superhero programmers are the ones who set your business on the path to Reliability, Availability and Serviceability.